quantum-tinkerer/pymablock/paper/finding_effective_model.md

 ```

 Block diagonalization is now the most time consuming step because it requires
-pre-computing several decomposition of the full Hamiltonian.
+pre-computing several decompositions of the full Hamiltonian.
 It is, however, manageable and it only produces a constant overhead.

 ### Get results